BranniganLab/nougat/README.md

 - if you answered "no," troubleshoot; otherwise you're ready to use nougat!

 ### Run nougat.tcl!
-If you are interested in just analyzing the principle membrane fields z1, z2, z0, and zplus using the $headname you specified:
+If you are interested in just analyzing the principle membrane fields z1, z2, z0, and z+ using the $headname you specified:
 ```
 nougatByField [the name you wish to use for your files] [dr] [start] [end] [step]
 ```